Giant Parramatta grass is a tall, fast-growing tussock grass. It is common in coastal areas and takes over pastures, reducing productivity

 Rate: 3.3 L per 10 L of water

-Comments: Wick wiper application.
+Comments: Wiper suppression.
 Apply when plant is actively growing.

 Withholding period: Nil.